God's Spiritual Language

 “‘But I will remove the northern army far away from you, and will drive it into a barren and desolate land, its front into the eastern sea, and its back into the western sea; and its stench will come up, and its bad smell will rise.’
 Surely he has done great things.”
 Joel 2:20 WEB

 There is the sweet smell of praise unto our God, His presence within us an aroma that others sense.
 There is also the stench of sin, recognized by those with spiritual senses to discern.
 We can taste and see that the Lord is good; we can touch the hem of His garment and be healed as many did in Jesus’ earthly ministry.
 God is building up the inner man of the spirit, teaching us how our spiritual senses work in His kingdom.
+These are applied to the body of Christ to bring the power of His spirit to others.

-Spiritual types and shadows, the patterns and examples used by Him, are more easily comprehended as He builds us up into Him.
+Spiritual types and shadows, the patterns and examples used by Him, become more easily comprehended as He builds us up into Him.
 We go higher and higher, always seeking to be where He is.
 Though He is the same yesterday, today, and forever, there are varying times and seasons in the Lord’s activities in the lives of humans.
 His plan is ever-changing and evolving as we walk with our Lord Jesus Christ.
+Jesus the Son is ruling with our same Father God whose purpose is to make us like His firstborn Son:

 “His divine power has given us everything we need for a godly life through our knowledge of him who called us by his glory and goodness.
 Through these he has given us his very great and precious promises, so that through them you may participate in the divine nature, having escaped the corruption in the world caused by evil desires.”
 2 Peter 1:3-4 NIV

-When Peter wrote these words, he made it clear that participation in our Lord’s divine nature was available and promised to them now.
+When Peter wrote these words, he made it clear that participation in our Lord’s divine nature was available and promised to them already.
 He did not say to have patience until you die and go to heaven.
 No, Peter said the divine power of Jesus Christ gives us everything we need to do this now.
-God’s promises are kept, though we wait upon the Lord for the fullness of their time to be completed in us.
+God’s promises are kept, though we wait upon the Lord for the fullness of their time to be completed and seen in us.

 Get Closer to God